 “I was using desktop software with all my clients and there was only a certain number of hours in the day.
 Then one client introduced me to Xero and I got certified as soon as I could,” says Sally.
 “It was so much fun to navigate the software, it changed working with numbers to me – it felt like playing a computer game.”

-She realised she needed to move all her clients over to Xero as soon as possible, so she did a big transition at the end of the financial year.
+She realized she needed to move all her clients over to Xero as soon as possible, so she did a big transition at the end of the financial year.

 “I got them all automated and I was able to just keep taking on new clients,” she says.
 “I don’t like any other cloud software – I’ve tried them all – Xero is bright, easy, fast and fun, ahead of the rest!”